 At the Dead Sea, Nimoy tells us, Jewish scholars hid out from the Romans.
 Until the Romans, you know, came anyway.
 Bloody Romans!
 Nice footage of Romans, though.
 From an Italian movie, I'm guessing, but not sure.

-The Rabbis collected early versions of the Old Testament – or, as they called it, the Testament.
+The Rabbis collected early versions of the Old Testament – or, as they called it, 'the Current Testament'.
 They hid them in the mountains, where they remained until their documents were recovered centuries later.
 This would prove something about the birth and heritage of Mankind, Nimoy tells us.

 "No other city has inspired such passions," Nimoy tells us, so I guess we're off to Venice.